Sim Racing on Apple Silicon Mac: the complete guide

 Two things changed in the last few years that made Mac sim racing viable:

 Apple Silicon.
 M-series Macs are genuinely fast enough.
-The M1 was a signal; the M4 and M5 chips are outright quick.
 Unified memory architecture, efficient CPU cores, and the Metal GPU stack put current Macs in the same performance tier as mid-range Windows gaming machines.
-The hardware objection is gone.
+Today there is basically no hardware objection to run modern racing games on a Mac anymore.

 CrossOver.
 This is the compatibility layer that lets you run Windows games on macOS without a virtual machine.
 Once CrossOver matured on Apple Silicon and performance caught up, the software objection mostly went away too.